 14. A performance may be stopped at any time by the Adjudicator and their decision is final.

 15. No entrant or member of the public may approach the Adjudicator’s table.
-Remark sheets are available at the end of each session.
+Certificates and remark sheets are available at the end of each session.

 16. The Committee reserves the right to appoint additional or alternative adjudicators, to transfer classes to other dates or to other Sections, and to cancel classes which receive insufficient entries.
-Entry fees will be refunded if a class is cancelled.
+Entry fees will be refunded if a class is cancelled due to lack of sufficient entries.

 17. The Committee reserves the right to make any final decisions other than those decided by the Adjudicator.
 Any complaints must be made to the Section Secretary by email or in writing.